If you’re taking the time to read this blog post, the chances are you’ve already heard of maritime cyber security.

 IMO’s 2021 cyber security resolution

-This means that since January 2021, a commercial vessel including superyachts, of greater than 500GT, is expected to evidence implementation of maritime cyber risk management in its Document of Compliance.
+As a result, since January 2021, commercial vessels, including superyachts over 500GT, must demonstrate the implementation of maritime cyber risk management in their Document of Compliance.

 In addition, many flag states are getting serious about maritime cyber security and non-compliance is a major issue.